m-ahmadian/Weather-App/README.md

 ```

 ## Contributing
-Feel free to contribute to **Weather API**.
+Feel free to contribute to **Weather App**.
 Fork and clone this repository, then make a pull request once you have pushed your changes.

 ## Maintainers